European Union Prepares For New, ‘Worst Case Scenario’ Relationship With U.S. Under Trump

 The move had the EU fuming, and they were already rankled by previous, stiff duties that started on June 1.
 That’s when companies in Europe that export steel and aluminum to the U.S. started seeing a 25 percent duty on steel and 10 percent on aluminum.
 President Trump called for the duties based on grounds of national security.

-German Chancellor, Angela Merkel, slammed the U.S. measures as “illegal, and The EU retaliated with “rebalancing measures” on American-made products to the tune of “around €2.8bn,” which is about $3.25bn USD.
+German Chancellor Angela Merkel slammed the U.S. measures as “illegal,” and the EU retaliated with “rebalancing measures” on American-made products to the tune of “around €2.8bn,” which is about $3.25 billion USD.

-Other reasons for the EU’s concern that threaten their long-term relationship with the United States relate to President Trump’s foreign policy, especially in regards to his upcoming meeting with Russian President, Vladimir Putin.
-U.S. National Security Adviser, John Bolton, said that the date and location of the summit between the two leaders would be announced Thursday, reports ABC.
+Other reasons for the EU’s concern that threaten their long-term relationship with the United States relate to President Trump’s foreign policy, especially in regards to his upcoming meeting with Russian President Vladimir Putin.
+U.S. National Security Adviser John Bolton said that the date and location of the summit between the two leaders would be announced on Thursday, reports ABC News.
 The summit has British officials, in particular, concerned.

 President Trump also made headlines ahead of the NATO summit for scolding the EU and Germany for not meeting their spending commitments.
 He called them out, saying, “Belgium has halted the systematic fall in defense spending and takes part in a lot of military operations.”